-In the current study, the eGFR values of the SRNS group were significantly lower than those of the SSNS group.
+In the current study, the eGFR values of the SRNS group were significantly lower as compared to those of the SSNS group.
 However, high levels of uNGAL were still present in SRNS subjects despite preserved renal function (eGFR>60 mL/min/1.73 m2).
 This finding may reflect the ongoing and greater extent of kidney damage that is typically a part of SRNS pathology and a potential contributor to the higher levels of uNGAL in children with SRNS.

-Moreover, Wasilewska et al. showed that a CNI regimen was associated with an elevation in the concentration of uNGAL in children with NS.
-In the current study, a subgroup analysis was conducted among SRNS patients with and without CNI therapy, which revealed no statistically significant difference in the uNGAL levels in the two subgroups.
-Interestingly, the probability that the greater increases in uNGAL level due to SRNS might have masked the small increases in uNGAL level due to CNI therapy is still possible and merits further investigation(32).
+Moreover, Wasilewska et al showed that a CNI regimen was associated with an elevation in the concentration of uNGAL in children with NS.
+In the current study, a subgroup analysis was conducted among SRNS patients with and without CNI therapy, which revealed no statistically significant difference in the uNGAL levels inthe two subgroups.
+Interestingly, the probability that the greater increases inuNGAL level due to SRNS might have masked the small increases in uNGALlevel due to CNI therapy is still possible and merits further investigation(32).

 Several urinary biomarkers have been evaluated for their ability to predict steroid responsiveness in children with NS(33-36).
-Khurana et al. revealed a characteristic urinary proteome that was able to specify steroid responsiveness via mass spectrometry technique (surface-enhanced laser desorption/ionization).
-The latter study reported that β -2 microglobulin fragment protein (11.117 KDa) was found in most SRNS patients but was absent in the SSNS group (33).
+Khurana et al. revealed a characteristic urinary proteome that was able to specify steroid responsiveness via mass spectrometry technique (surface-enhanced laser desorption/ ionization).
+The latter study reported that a β -2 microglobulin fragment protein (11.117 KDa) was found in most of the SRNS patients but was absent in the SSNS group (33).

 A later study used the same technology to explore urinary markers of steroid response in NS with an additional phase of finding validation using the Western blot technique.
-Piyaphanee et al. discovered a fragment of $\alpha 1$ -B glycoprotein (13.8 kDa) with a significantly high strength to classify SRNS from SSNS.
+Piyaphanee et al discovered a fragment of α 1-B glycoprotein (13.8 kDa) with a significantly high strength to classify SRNS from SSNS.
 However, this fragment was only detectable in 36.84% of the SRNS patients, particularly those with a greater decline in renal function(34).
 However, the unavailability of such mass spectrometry techniques in most laboratories and the anonymity of the identifier protein sequence limits the utility of these findings in clinical practice.

 Other investigations assessed the responsiveness predicting capability of urinary cytokines in NS.
-Urinary TGF-beta (1) showed a promising potential to differentiate FSGS from MCD, but a statistically significant difference in the marker expression was not found between SRNS and SSNS patients (35).
-In Egypt, Ahmed et al. studied the ability of urinary interleukin 8 to predict steroid resistance in children with NS.
+Urinary TGF-beta (1) showed a promising potential to differentiate FSGS from MCD but a statistically significant difference in the marker expression was not found between SRNS and SSNS patients (35).

+In Egypt, Ahmed et al studied the ability of urinary interleukin 8 to predict steroid resistance in children with NS.
 The authors compared the urinary IL-8 levels between SRNS and SSNS in two separate states of relapse and remission.
-Urinary IL-8 levels were significantly higher in the SRNS in the relapse group compared to the SSNS in the relapse group and the SRNS in the remission group as compared to the SSNS in the remission group(36).
-Nevertheless, a statistically significant difference in the IL-8 levels was not found between the SSNS in relapse and SRNS in the remission groups (36).
+Urinary IL-8 levels were significantly higher in the SRNS in the relapse group as compared to the SSNS in the relapse group and the SRNS in the remission group (36).
+Nevertheless, a statistically significant difference in the IL-8 levels was not found between the SSNS in the relapse group and the SRNS in the remission group (36).

-There is an information gap in the literature regarding the potential of uNGAL as a noninvasive biomarker to distinguish SRNS from SSNS in Iraqi children with INS, which we attempted to cover through the current study's findings.
+There is an information gap in the literature regarding the potential of uNGAL as a noninvasive biomarker to distinguish SRNS from SSNS in Iraqi children with INS, which we attempted to cover through the findings of the current study.
 Before any conclusion can be drawn from this study, it is important to consider several limitations.
-This pilot cross-sectional study derived the data from a small sample of patients attending a single center and undergoing steroid treatment at recruitment.
+This is a pilot cross-sectional study that derived the data from a small sample of patients who were attending a single center and on-ongoing steroid treatment at the time of recruitment.